Ventilator and scanlations of UBS (Fansubs and Scanlations)

 Ed also says, "I don't like stuff I don't like" in one scanlation.

-The same fansub features a university professor blurting the line "Take it all off!" apropos of nothing, the name Mayu translated as "Cocoon" (which is literally accurate, but...), and crying subtitled as "hoot hoot".
+The same fansub features a university professor blurting "Take it all off!" apropos of nothing, the name Mayu translated as "Cocoon" (which is literally accurate, but...), and crying subtitled as "hoot hoot".

 It was popular enough that fans created a Duwang Gag Sub for the anime.